Pediatric Orthopedic Surgeons treating a complex fracture

 Intra-Articular Fracture

 Intra-Articular FractureIntra-articular fractures refer to fractures in which the fracture line penetrates the joint surface, causing some cartilage injury.
 Also, the fractures might range from displaced to hairline fractures.
-Usually, intra-articular fractures should be anatomically minimized and secured firmly to permit early joint mobility.
+Usually, intra-articular fractures appear anatomically minimized and secured firmly to permit early joint mobility.
 Where not possible, some permanent loss of mobility can occur, and the damage may cause the joint to develop degenerative arthritis.
 Furthermore, other issues that could arise include reflex sympathetic dystrophy, bony protrusion, deformity, numbness, and others.

 QUESTIONS AND ANSWERS